 How to Build Your Chess Opening Repertoire - 2nd hand

-In this book, the first to focus on these issues, Steve Giddins provides common-sense guidance on one of the perennial problems facing chess-players.
+In this book, the first to focus on these issues, Steve Giddins provides common-sense guidance on questions such as:

 - Casa editrice Gambit